 Microbiology is the study of bacteria, fungi, algae, protozoa and viruses, and is of immense importance in relation to the environment, agriculture and food, biomedical sciences and biotechnology.
-Graduates in Microbiology are therefore highly sought after in these fields.
+Graduates in microbiology are therefore highly sought after in these fields.
 Microbiology is very central to many aspects of the biological sciences, from pure research to diverse industrial, medical and environmental applications.

-Microorganisms also play a central role in the biosphere, through environmental processing or recycling of elements and waste products.
-They are also crucial in the manufacture of fermented foods and beverages.
+Microorganisms also play a central role in the biosphere, through global environmental processes and recycling of elements and waste products.

 Microbiology Degree highlights